 Gravity Maze is a combination logic game, marble run, and STEM toy.
 Place the blocks in such a way that the marble will roll down the correct passageways and come out the entrance.

 Games are a wonderful way to increase spelling and language skills.
 I’m sure you’re all familiar with Scrabble.
 Royalty and Quiddler are two other word building games, but what sets them apart is that they’re card games.
 In Royalty you have the option of stealing your opponents words if you can make a completely new word by adding at least one of your own cards.
 I can’t believe that this game is so hard to find because it’s one of the best word games ever.
-If you can find the 1996 version, that is really the one you want because the cards look the nicest (or is that just my opinion?)
+You might have some luck checking eBay.

 Quiddler is a fun “short word game”.
 In this game not necessarily the person with the largest vocabulary wins.
 You get extra points for the longest word or the most words, so strategy can win out over vocabulary.
 My sons can beat me at this, but only because they’ve honed their strategy powers by years of chess playing.

 Wise and Otherwise is a new one for us and we’ve been really enjoying it.
 You are given the beginning of an obscure proverb and you need to write a realistic ending.
 Then all the endings are thrown together, along with the real one, and you have to chose which one is right.
 Receive points for tricking others to vote for yours and receive points for guessing the right one.
 This is a hilarious game that will have you really thinking as you try to come up with a proverb that will trick your opponents.

 Dedicate an evening to playing this game or just chose one proverb as a fun break in your school day.
 (The price of this game varies on Amazon, so you might want to check eBay as well.)